Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Appendix

 This appendix presents several robustness checks of our main results.
 We examine the sensitivity of our findings to different sample restrictions and alternative outcome measures.
 All robustness checks follow the specification in equation \eqref{eq:gini} and present results using both within-subject and between-subject variation.

 First, we verify that our results are not driven by inattentive participants.
 Appendix Table~\ref{tab:rob_att} reproduces our main analysis excluding spectators who failed an embedded attention check in our survey.
 The attention check asked participants to select a specific response option within a matrix of survey questions.
-The estimates remain virtually unchanged after excluding inattentive respondents, suggesting that our findings are not driven by participants who may have responded carelessly.
+The estimates remain virtually unchanged after excluding inattentive respondents.

-Second, we examine whether our results are affected by participants who may have rushed through the experiment without careful consideration of their choices.
-Appendix Table~\ref{tab:rob_tim} presents estimates excluding spectators who completed the survey in less than 2.18 minutes, corresponding to the bottom five percent of the completion time distribution.
+Second, we examine whether our results are affected by participants who rushed through the experiment.
+Appendix Table~\ref{tab:rob_tim} presents estimates excluding spectators who completed the survey in less than \getval{rush_cutoff_min} minutes, corresponding to the bottom five percent of the completion time distribution.
 The magnitude and statistical significance of our main effects remain stable in this restricted sample.

 Third, we assess the robustness of our findings to potentially inconsistent response patterns.
 Appendix Table~\ref{tab:rob_los} shows results after excluding spectators who allocated strictly more earnings to the loser than to the winner in at least one worker pair---a pattern that could indicate confusion about the task.
 Our main conclusions about the source-of-inequality effect and efficiency concerns remain unchanged in this restricted sample.